2024-2025 Course Catalog

 3. Two additional 6-unit courses chosen from categories A-D.

-Required for the minor in data science
+Required for the minor in statistics and data science

 1. Two core courses: